1. Niederösterreichische Landesliga

 The 1.
 Niederösterreichische Landesliga, is the football division of the state of Lower Austria.
-It’s the fourth highest league in Austrian Football for clubs of the Lower Austrian Football Association.
+It's the fourth-highest league in Austrian Football for clubs of the Lower Austrian Football Association.

-Prior to the introduction of a league for all of Austria in 1949, the Niederösterreichische Landesliga was the highest division for Lower Austrian football clubs.
+Before the introduction of a league for all of Austria in 1949, the Niederösterreichische Landesliga was the highest division for Lower Austrian football clubs.
 The winners during this period called themselves Meister von Niederösterreich (Lower Austrian Champions).

 Mode

 In the 1.
-Niederösterreichische Landesliga, a total of 16 football clubs from Lower Austria participate.
+Niederösterreichische Landesliga, a total of 16 football clubs from Lower Austria participated.

 The champion rises directly into the third-highest division, the Regional League East.
 In addition to the champion of the 1.
 Niederösterreichische Landesliga, the champions of the Burgenland national league and Wiener Stadtliga, also move up.
 Under the 1.
 Niederösterreichische Landesliga are the 2.
 Landesliga Ost and 2.
 Landesliga West.